 Create a Quality Visitor Experience

-- Interact with and assist visitors by answering routine questions regarding Museum facilities, galleries, restrooms, parking areas, Café and directions to other local destinations
+- Interact with and assist visitors by answering routine questions regarding Museum facilities, galleries, restrooms, parking areas, Café Sebastienne, and directions to other local destinations.

-- Ability to remain open-minded and outwardly un-opinionated as related to art on exhibition
+- Ability to remain open-minded and outwardly un-opinionated as related to art on view.

-Job Knowledge/Professionalism: Demonstrates the knowledge and skill necessary to perform effectively; understands the expectations of the job; keeps professional knowledge up to date.
-Maintaining integrity of Museum standards in one's presentation of self to the public.
+Job Knowledge/Professionalism: Demonstrates the knowledge and skill necessary to perform effectively; understands the expectations of the job; keeps professional knowledge up to date; maintains integrity of Museum standards in one's presentation of self to the public.